 The Mutual Delight of the Bride and Bridegroom

-6 1 Whither is thy beloved gone, O thou fairest among women?
-Whither hath thy beloved turned him, That we may seek him with thee?
-2 My beloved is gone down to his garden, To the beds of spices, To feed in the gardens, and to gather lilies.
-3 I am my beloved's, and my beloved is mine; He feedeth [his flock] among the lilies,
+6 1 Where has your beloved gone, most beautiful of women?
+Which way did your beloved turn, that we may look for him with you?
+2 My beloved has gone down to his garden, to the beds of spices, to browse in the gardens and to gather lilies.
+3 I am my beloved's and my beloved is mine; he browses among the lilies.

-11 I went down into the garden of nuts, To see the green plants of the valley, To see whether the vine budded, [And] the pomegranates were in flower.
-12 Before I was aware, my soul set me [Among] the chariots of my princely people.
-13 Return, return, O Shulammite; Return, return, that we may look upon thee.
-Why will ye look upon the Shulammite, As upon the dance of Mahanaim?
+11 I went down to the grove of nut trees to look at the new growth in the valley, to see if the vines had budded or the pomegranates were in bloom.
+12 Before I realized it, my desire set me among the royal chariots of my people.
+13 Come back, come back, O Shulammite; come back, come back, that we may gaze on you!
+Why would you gaze on the Shulammite as on the dance of Mahanaim?